nbpayne/dear-orphans/_posts/2012-09-13-read-the-illawarra-mercury-article-on-us-and-the-acoustic-cafe.md

 ---
 layout: post
-title: "Read the Illawarra Mercury article on us and the Acoustic Cafe"
+title: Read the Illawarra Mercury article on us and the Acoustic Cafe
-author: "Nick Payne"
+author: Nick Payne
+published: true
 ---

 ## We're super pleased to be featured in the <em>Good Life</em> section of today's Illawarra Mercury.